 Beekeeper connects deskless workers across locations and departments via mobile or desktop devices.
 Users can send group messages, conduct surveys, and share news with one another.
-The tool also has a built-in chat messenger which allows users to share documents, images, videos, and links with their peers.
+This internal communications app also has a built-in chat messenger which allows users to share documents, images, videos, and links with their peers.

 🎧Listen to our podcast to learn more on engaging frontline workers:

 Poppulo vs Staffbase: Email Communications Tools

 Lastly, let’s take a look at Poppulo vs Staffbase, and specifically at the use of email as the main communication channel.

 Founded in 1996, Poppulo was originally established under the name Newsweaver.
 Their main focus was helping internal communications teams deliver visually appealing company newsletters via email.
 They were rebranded to Poppulo in 2017.

 Poppulo enables communicators to easily create roundups of company news and support leadership communications through email.
 In 2018, Poppulo added a mobile app to their offer, further strengthening their position in the market.
 Since then, they have been focused on delivering improvements and updates to the app.

 Before getting acquired by Staffbase, there was Bananatag founded in 2012.
 Their platform supports employee communicators in creating emails through a simple drag-and-drop interface that integrates with the company's email client and distribution lists.

 Currently as part of Staffbase, Bananatag enables communicators to build custom distribution lists, and measure engagement with their emails to improve internal communications.
 They also offer integrations with user management tools like Workday and Azure to simplify the process of customizing the distribution lists.